kiittsunne/sql-carmen-sandiego/README.md

 # Use SQL to find Carmen Sandiego

+*For MySQL:* see the starter_code folder for set-up instructions.

 ## Introduction

 > ***Note:*** _This can be a pair programming activity or done independently._